Advice for Motorists

 Please pass horses wide and slow.

 A bird flying out from behind a hedgerow or a plastic bag blowing in the wind may cause a horse to unexpectedly spook into the road – and into your oncoming car.
-There is little a rider can do about this as natural behavioural instincts are strong.
+There is little a rider can do about this as such natural behavioural instincts are strong.

 This is why it’s vital to always pass horses slowly and with plenty of room.